 The Pipeline engine is available in open source Jenkins.1 Organizations can create entire pipelines with it.
 A product offered by CloudBees – CloudBees Jenkins Platform - introduces enterprise features on top of open source Jenkins.2

 Enterprises that desire enhanced security can use the Role-based Access Control plugin from CloudBees.3 Typically, enterprise sandbox teams use the Folders plugin4 and tie access control rights to a particular folder.
-For a typical deployment-to-production phase, organizations prefer to lockdown the slave to a particular operations team because the slave has security credentials within production environments.
+For a typical deployment-to-production phase, organizations prefer to lockdown the agent to a particular operations team because the agent has security credentials within production environments.
 This is achieved through the Folders Plus plugin from CloudBees.5

 Image 7: Configuring roles.